Prototype

 Cropped screenshot of camera and UI output reporting a straight pose with a gloved hand.

-The resistance glove with an adjustable wrist component to act as a rigid boundary for the rubber bands.
+The resistance glove above, shows a wrist component to act as a rigid boundary for the rubber bands.
 Special thanks to Ali at Mercer-Bucks Orthopedics (See Meet The Team).
+Additional fixed points were added, not shown here.

 Jeremy testing the Tendon Gliding form recognition.
 His hand over a red pad under the realsense camera.